vesper-framework/vesper/docs/javascript/advanced-tutorial.md

     }
 }
 ```

+And code inside your resolver will be executed only when client requested `categoryNames` property.

 ### Resolver and DataLoader

-In previous section we created resolver that resolves `categoryNames` property.
+In previous section we created a resolver that resolves `categoryNames` property.
-Code inside `categoryNames` method will be executed as many times as much posts we load each time.
+Code inside `categoryNames` method will be executed as many times as many posts we load.
+This can lead into performance issues if you have a costly operation inside your resolver method.
 To address this issue GraphQL suggests to use [data-loader](https://github.com/facebook/dataloader) library.
-GraphStack provides a powerful abstraction layer that prevents you to use it directly and implement what you want -
+Scepter provides a powerful abstraction layer that prevents you to use it directly and reduce a boilerplate code.
-load `categoryNames` in a single request for all requested posts.

 Let's change our `PostResolver.js` file: